 - Value per share of our common stock.
 Prior to our initial public offering in October 2016, because there was no public market for our common stock, our management, with the assistance of a third-party valuation specialist, determined the fair value of our common stock at the time of the grant of stock options by considering a number of objective and subjective factors, including our actual operating and financial performance, market conditions and performance of comparable publicly-traded companies, developments and milestones in our company, the likelihood of achieving a liquidity event and transactions involving our common stock, among other factors.
 The fair value of the underlying common stock was determined by our board of directors through the date of the initial public offering.
 The fair value of our common stock was determined in accordance with applicable elements of the practice aid issued by the American Institute of Certified Public Accountants, Valuation of Privately Held Company Equity Securities Issued as Compensation.
-For awards granted subsequent to our initial public offering, the fair value of our common stock is based on the closing price of our common stock, as reported on the NASDAQ Global Select Market, on the date of grant. - Expected volatility.
+For awards granted subsequent to our initial public offering, the fair value of our common stock, as reported on the NASDAQ Global Select Market, on the date of grant. - Expected volatility.
 We determine the expected volatility based on historical average volatilities of similar publicly traded companies corresponding to the expected term of the awards. - Expected term.
-We determine the expected term of awards which contain service-only vesting conditions using the simplified approach, in which the expected term of an award is presumed to be the mid-point between the vesting date and the expiration date of the award.
-For awards granted which contain performance conditions, we estimate the expected term based on estimates of post-vesting employment termination behavior taking into account the life of the award.

-- Risk-free interest rate.
+We determine the expected term of awards which contain service-only vesting conditions using the simplified approach, in which the expected term of an award is presumed to be the mid-point between the vesting date and the expiration date of the award. - Risk-free interest rate.
 The risk-free interest rate is based on the United States Treasury yield curve in effect during the period the options were granted corresponding to the expected term of the awards. - Estimated dividend yield.
 The estimated dividend yield is zero, as we do not currently intend to declare dividends in the foreseeable future.

 In October 2016, we granted options to purchase shares of common stock to two executive officers that vest upon meeting certain performance conditions and continued service.
 The performance conditions include meeting yearly cash flow targets and cumulative annual recurring revenue targets through 2019.
 If each yearly cash flow target is met through 2019, but the full cumulative annual recurring target through 2019 is not met, the executive officers are still able to vest in the award if an additional cash flow target for 2020 and a cumulative annual recurring revenue target through 2020 are achieved.
 The cash flow performance targets for each year are determined concurrently with the annual budget process and because each yearly target has not yet been set, no grant date for the options has been established.
-As of December 31, 2016, we determined that the achievement of the performance targets is not probable and accordingly, no stock-based compensation expense has been recorded for these awards.
+At December 31, 2017, we determined that the achievement of the performance targets is not probable and accordingly, no stock-based compensation expense has been recorded for these awards.
 To the extent that the awards become probable of vesting prior to the grant date, the amount of compensation cost to be recognized will be based on the then fair value of the options.
 The fair value of the options will be remeasured each period until a grant date has been established.
 Accordingly, stock-based compensation cost, if any, to be recognized will depend on the value of the stock options when all performance conditions have been set and whether the performance conditions are probable of being achieved.

 Capitalized Software Costs